Find the Right Trip

 What Trip is Right For Your Team?

 Matching teams to the right trip is very important.
 At LeaderTreks, we have four different kinds of trips because each group is different and has different needs.
 Our trips were developed so each group would get the most of their LeaderTreks experience.
 When considering which trip is right of your group, don’t just think about how much experience your students have but think in terms how much leadership of the trip they can handle.
-Call Dan or James at LeaderTreks and they would be happy to walk through your results so you can get the right trip for your group.
+Call Dan at LeaderTreks and they would be happy to walk through your results so you can get the right trip for your group.

 Helpful Tips For Your Mission Trip